-The Standard and Datacenter editions of Windows Server 2016 use a combination of core-based licensing and CALs.
+The Standard edition of Windows Server 2016 uses a combination of core-based licensing and CALs.
 Previous versions of Windows Server have also been transitioned to this licensing model.

-- Both editions require a minimum of 8 core licenses for each physical processor and a minimum of 16 core licenses for each server.
+- This edition requires a minimum of 8 core licenses for each physical processor and a minimum of 16 core licenses for each server.

 - The products offered by Connecting Up provide two core licenses.
 Microsoft donation rules allow you to obtain up to 50 core licenses by requesting up to 25 products from the Windows Server title group per two-year cycle.